This week, for our Meatball Mondays feature, we’re headed to South Carolina for some “cue”!

 When I moved here to rural South Carolina from CT a few years ago, I wasn’t really a huge fan of the mustard based BBQ sauce that is popular around here.
 Over time it really grew on me though, and now I outright crave it’s tangy sweetness!

-[pinterest text=”Carolina BBQ Meatballs (Low Carb and Gluten Free) – ibreatheimhungry.com” layout=”horizontal” image=”http://www.ibreatheimhungry.com/wp-content/uploads/2013/05/bbqballssmall-672×950.jpg”]
+[pinterest text=”Carolina BBQ Meatballs (Low Carb and Gluten Free) – ibreatheimhungry.com” layout=”horizontal” image=”https://www.ibreatheimhungry.com/wp-content/uploads/2013/05/bbqballssmall-672×950.jpg”]

 Our local Piggly Wiggly fires up their huge BBQ trailer every Saturday morning, and sells ribs that are generously slathered with their famous mustard sauce.
 They sell out quick though, and the last time I tried to get some they had just sold the last rack – and it wasn’t even Noon yet!
 The happy customer who snagged them?
 My father in law Maurice, who waved the still steaming, foil-wrapped package in my face, cackling gleefully as he tore out of the parking lot.
 Did he share?
 Nope!
 But I wasn’t even mad about it, because I probably wouldn’t have shared either – they are just that good!

-[pinterest text=”Carolina BBQ Meatballs (Low Carb and Gluten Free) – ibreatheimhungry.com” layout=”horizontal” image=”http://www.ibreatheimhungry.com/wp-content/uploads/2013/05/bbqballsfeaturedsmall.jpg”]
+[pinterest text=”Carolina BBQ Meatballs (Low Carb and Gluten Free) – ibreatheimhungry.com” layout=”horizontal” image=”https://www.ibreatheimhungry.com/wp-content/uploads/2013/05/bbqballsfeaturedsmall.jpg”]

 So (still dreaming of those delicious ribs I missed out on), when I was kicking around low carb recipe ideas for this week’s Meatball Monday’s post, this one was a no-brainer.
 It’s not difficult to execute, and doesn’t require a lot of fancy ingredients, which is a plus.
 I made them with ground pork since that’s traditional BBQ fare, but you could also use ground chicken or turkey with good results.
 I seasoned the meatballs with the spices you would find in a classic South Carolina dry rub, and the sauce has all of the flavors (or my low carb interpretation of them) of the typical Carolina mustard-based BBQ sauce.

-[pinterest text=”Carolina BBQ Meatballs (Low Carb and Gluten Free) – ibreatheimhungry.com” layout=”horizontal” image=”http://www.ibreatheimhungry.com/wp-content/uploads/2013/05/bbqballs2small-652×950.jpg”]
+[pinterest text=”Carolina BBQ Meatballs (Low Carb and Gluten Free) – ibreatheimhungry.com” layout=”horizontal” image=”https://www.ibreatheimhungry.com/wp-content/uploads/2013/05/bbqballs2small-652×950.jpg”]

 I’m not sure they are quite as satisfying as gnawing on some sticky, messy ribs, but they are definitely a close second – and take a lot less time to make!Print